 The load duration curve approach estimated current and target sediment loads using monitoring data for total suspended solids and a combination of recent and extrapolated flow data.
 Available total suspended solids sampling data originate from U.S. Geological Survey's (USGS) National Water Information System (NWIS) and the Macomb County Health Department.
-Table 5-4 presents the available TSS data.
+Table 5-4 presents the available TSS data used to estimate current and target loads.
+Although other TSS data are available, the analysis focused on the most recent data with the most samples in the period of record.